carpentries/instructor-training/episodes/01-welcome.md

 > 1. I have been a graduate or undergraduate teaching assistant for a university/college course.
 > 2. I have not had any teaching experience in the past.
 > 3. I have taught a seminar, workshop, or other short or informal course.
-> 4. I have been the main/responsible teacher for a course at my own university/college course.
+> 4. I have been the primary or responsible teacher for a university/college course.
 > 5. I have taught at the primary or secondary education level.
 > 6. I have taught informally through outreach programs, hackathons, libraries, laboratory demonstrations, and similar activities.
 >